faizanzafar40/Intro-to-Programming-in-Python/README.md

 ### Basics of Programming
-  - How a syntax of a computer program looks like?
+  - Syntax of a computer program
   - Constants & variables
   - Data types
   - input()/print() statement